Arlo Guthrie: Musical career and critical reception

 Guthrie's 1976 album Amigo received a five-star (highest rating) from Rolling Stone, and may be his best-received work.
-However, that album, like Guthrie's earlier Warner Bros.
-Records albums, is rarely heard today, even though each contains strong folk and folk rock music accompanied by widely regarded musicians such as Ry Cooder.
+Aside from the song Massachusetts, it also includes Victor Jara, a poignant tribute to the slain Chilean folk singer with lyrics by poet Adrian Mitchell.

 A number of musicians from a variety of genres have joined Guthrie onstage, including Pete Seeger, David Bromberg, Cyril Neville, Emmylou Harris, Willie Nelson, Judy Collins, John Prine, Wesley Gray, Josh Ritter, and others.
-A video from a concert with Seeger at Wolf Trap in 1993 has been a staple of YouTube, with Guthrie's story-telling showcased in a performance of Can't Help Falling in Love.
-In 2020, Guthrie collaborated with Jim Wilson on a cover of Stephen Foster's "Hard Times Come Again No More."
+A video from a concert with Seeger at Wolf Trap in 1993 has been a staple of YouTube, with Guthrie's story-telling showcased in a performance of "Can't Help Falling in Love".
+In 2020, Guthrie collaborated with Jim Wilson on a cover of Stephen Foster's "Hard Times Come Again No More".

 On October 23, 2020, Guthrie announced via Facebook that he had "reached the difficult decision that touring and stage shows are no longer possible," due to a series of strokes that had impaired his ability to walk and perform.
 All of his scheduled tour appearances for 2020 were cancelled, and Guthrie said he will not accept any new bookings offered.
 His final performance at Carnegie Hall was on November 29, 2019.
 His final live touring concert was on March 7, 2020, at The Caverns in Pelham, Tennessee.
 He had attempted to record some private concerts in the summer of 2020 but concluded his playing was no longer up to his standards.

 Guthrie rescinded his retirement announcement and stated that he would begin touring again in April 2023, albeit with his appearances reduced to locations in the Northeast within driving distance of his Massachusetts home, spaced at least one week apart to allow him to return home between shows.
-Due to the inhibitions caused by the stroke, the What's Left of Me tour will be mostly conversations with Bob Santelli and archival video "with maybe some music included," but he embarked on the comeback tour in an effort to rehabilitate from his stroke more quickly.
+Due to the inhibitions caused by the stroke, the What's Left of Me tour was mostly conversations with Bob Santelli and archival video "with maybe some music included," but he embarked on the comeback tour in an effort to rehabilitate from his stroke more quickly.
+Guthrie expressed no interest in further tours after What's Left of Me ended, conceding he was no longer interested nor physically able to "live in a tour bus."